hrishikeshh8/practice/README.md

-# practice just practice thats all the gangsters AREare the og fans
+# practice just practice thats all the gangsters ARE the og fans
 where are you going
+there are lots of fan  about og